Xiong1028/travel_website_client/README.md

-> This project has already been deployed at [https://tripinterest.tk](https://tripinterest.tk)
+> This project version as private project was originally contrtolled by GitLab.
+Now it becomes open-source repository in GitHub.
+It has already been deployed at [https://tripinterest.tk](https://tripinterest.tk)